canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 ## Conclusion

-From this task there are two things I learned.
+From this task, I learned two things.
 First, don't assume a bottleneck is here or there until you measure it.
 And, avoid the `N + 1 SELECT` anti-pattern and nested loops on collections.

 I didn't mess with any store procedure or query trying to optimize it.
 But, I had some metrics in place and identified which the store procedures to tune.